xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_1214_lca.md

 * Environmental impacts of {{< hl-text blue>}}EOL treatments{{< /hl-text >}} were assessed based on the components and treatment pattern of waste plastics.
 * EOL treatments of waste plastics bring environmental benefits to China.
 * **Mechanical recycling** plays the most beneficial role in EOL treatments.
-* Scenarios are set to analyze the potential reduction of environmental impacts for waste plastics.
+* Scenarios are set to analyse the potential reduction of environmental impacts for waste plastics.

 ## Abstract